Ghini/ghini.desktop/doc/ghini-family.rst

 |ghini.pocket| options menu has a |desktop| item.
 Use it to activate the
 "desktop-client" window, which implements all interaction with the |ghini.desktop| server.

 The "desktop-client" window contains data fields you have to edit in order to gain access to the server, and buttons for server communication.
-The communication buttons are not enabled unless you validate your identity.
+The communication buttons are not enabled unless you validate (that is: register, or verify if already registered) your identity.

 .. image::  images/ghini-pocket-client.png